 Third, Dr. Htwe testified that the use of the CRP undermines his relationship with Meddings.
 Dr. Patel also testified that Dr. Htwe's relationship with Meddings suffered as a result of the adversarial nature of the CRP proceedings.
 If improving Meddings' mental health is a realistic goal, then it does not seem that the regular use of the CRP helps achieve this.
-Indeed, based on the uncontradicted testimony of two psychiatrists, the habitual use of the CRP seems to undermine the doctor-patient relationship by creating an everwidening fissure between doctor and patient.
+Indeed, based on the uncontradicted testimony of two psychiatrists, the habitual use of the CRP seems to undermine the doctor-patient relationship by creating an ever-widening fissure between doctor and patient.

 Fourth, the use of the CRP does not address Meddings' heart problems.
-Dr. Htwe testified that without medical intervention, specifically a means to forcibly administer medication to combat artrial fibrillation, Meddings risks having a heart attack or stroke, either of which could be fatal.
+Dr. Htwe testified that without medical intervention, specifically a means to forcibly administer medication to combat atrial fibrillation, Meddings risks having a heart attack or stroke, either of which could be fatal.
 In addition to taking somatic medication, Dr. Htwe testified that Meddings requires significant medical intervention including an electrocardiogram and "a follow-up with a heart specialist."
 The evidence adduced at trial revealed that the CRP cannot help Meddings with any of these medical needs.
 We cannot find that the court committed clear error in rejecting the long-term use of the CRP in favor of guardianship.

-Based on these considerations, we do not conclude the circuit court committed clear error in its decision to appoint a guardian for Meddings, finding that it was the least restrictive alternative for him.
+Based on these considerations, we do not conclude the circuit court committed clear error in any of its factual findings.
+The circuit court's decision to appoint a guardian for Meddings, finding that it was the least restrictive alternative for him, was within the court's sound discretion.
 Accordingly, we affirm.